-Types of questions in Business Studies exams
+Types of questions in Business exams

-In A-Level Business Studies examinations, different types of question are used to assess your abilities and skills.
+In A-Level Business examinations, different types of question are used to assess your abilities and skills.
 Unit tests mainly use structured questions requiring both short answers and more extended answers.

 These questions are often linked directly to a given context, requiring you to read and study the stimulus material (a paragraph or short article about a real or imagined business situation.